 This form of birth control is the one that most truly preserves natural fertility and reduces exposure to synthetic hormones, barrier methods, and implants.
 While it’s really only ideal for partners in committed partnerships (since it doesn’t protect against STDs), it can present the most freedom.

 With the advance of the smartphone, most women can track their fertility in an app using simple measurements like taking a daily morning temperature or monitoring cervical fluid around ovulation.
 Generally, women will need to avoid intercourse for 7-10 days each cycle.
 If you properly track your fertility signs, this method can be very effective.
 The true bonus is that it can be turned around and used to achieve pregnancy quickly if you do decide that you want to conceive.
-Hormonal methods of birth control disrupt ovulation and once stopped, can still lead to long wait times before conception.
+Hormonal methods of birth control disrupt ovulation and once stopped, can still lead to long wait times before conception. [tweet_quote] Other devices, like the Ava bracelet, are worn around the wrist while you sleep, and can pinpoint fertile days with 89 percent accuracy. [/tweet_quote]

 If you really want to get high-tech with your natural pregnancy avoidance, there are devices designed for tracking natural fertility.
 While they’re aimed at improving a woman’s odds of conception, they come with high success rates of identifying fertile windows.
 If you identify when you’re capable of getting pregnant, you can easily avoid pregnancy as well.